-Ramadan takes place in the ninth month of the lunar calendar and lasts between 29-30 days.
-The month of Ramadan is the ninth lunar month and begins with the appearance of the moon at the end of Sha’ban (eighth month in the Islamic lunar calendar).
+Ramadan fasting takes place in the ninth month of the lunar calendar and lasts between 29-30 days.
+The holy month of Ramadan is the ninth lunar month and begins with the appearance of the moon at the end of Sha’ban (eighth month in the Islamic lunar calendar).
 During this month, it is mandatory for all the believer of Islam to keep fasting from the beginning of the sun until sunset.

 Who should fast?

-Fasting is obligatory upon every adult Muslim, male or female, who has reached puberty, is sane and who is not sick or traveling.
+Ramadan fasting is obligatory upon every adult Muslim, male or female, who has reached puberty, is sane and who is not sick or traveling.
 As far as women are concerned, they must be out of menstruation and the puerperium.
 Therefore, the mentally ill, neither the minor, nor the woman during menstruation or puerperium should not fast, as well as the pregnant woman, the woman who is Breastfeeding that fears for your little one, nor the weak old.